devshawn/ulysses/TESTING.md

 ### Adding it to your project

+Run this command:

+`npm run update-webdriver`

-First, change this line in `package.json`:
+If you get an error, change this line in `package.json`:

 ```javascript
 "update-webdriver": "node node_modules/grunt-protractor-runner/node_modules/protractor/bin/webdriver-manager update"
 ```